 - One mole of Hb can maximally combine with four mols of O2.
-Partial pressure of O2 favors oxygenation.
+The partial pressure of O2 favors oxygenation.

 - Partial pressure of CO2 favors dissociation.
 Acidosis favors liberation of O2.

 - Oxygenated Hb is in relaxed state i.e, ‘R’ state.
-R state characterized by removal of valine residue from heme pocket of β-subunit; broken salt bridges; can not bind BPG; FFe++ comes in plane of porphyrin ring; Heme-Heme interaction increases te affinity to O2; Histidines ofβ-chains release protons (H+).
+R state characterized by the removal of valine residue from heme pocket of β-subunit; broken salt bridges; cannot bind BPG; FFe++ comes in the plane of porphyrin ring; Heme-Heme interaction increases the affinity to O2; Histidines ofβ-chains release protons (H+).

 - Deoxygenated Hb: In “T” form i.e. Taut form, salt bridges plenty and intact, valine residue covers heme pocket of β-chain and does not allow entry of O2; can bind BPG; F++ out of the plane of porphyrin ring; low affinity to O2; β-chain histidine residue protonated (H+ added).

 - Carboxyhemoglobin (Hb+ carbo monoxide): Firmer combination, not reversible, the affinity of Hb to CO in 210 times more than )2; inhibits cytochrome oxidase of electron transport chain.